xelathan/football_players_etl_pipeline/README.md

 1. **Extract**:
    - Football player statistics are fetched from a football API using **pandas**.
-   - Extracted data is stored as raw JSON in an Amazon S3 bucket.
+   - Extracted data is stored as parquet files in an Amazon S3 input folder.

 2. **Transform**:
-   - An **Amazon EMR Serverless** Spark application processes and transforms the raw JSON data into a cleaned, enriched format.
+   - An **Amazon EMR Serverless** Spark application processes and transforms the raw parquet data into a cleaned, enriched format.

 3. **Load**:
-   - The transformed data is uploaded back to the S3 bucket.
+   - The transformed data is uploaded back to the S3 bucket in an output folder and logs uploaded to logs folder.
    - Data is then ingested into an **AWS RDS PostgreSQL** database for querying and analysis.

 4. **Orchestration**: